gbro3n/recruiter-email-domains/README.md

 - In the 'From' field, paste each import string from `gmailFilterCopyPaste.txt` in the output folder.
 - Click the 'Search' button.
 - From there you can continue to apply labels etc and create the filter.

-### Using Import XML Output File

-- In GMail, in the top-right corner, click the gear icon to access your "Settings"
-- Click "Settings"
-- Navigate to the "Filters and Blocked Addresses" tab.
-- Click the 'Import filters' link.
-- Select the file `gmailFilterImportXml.xml` from the output folder.
-- Click 'Open file' button.

 ## Contributing